juxhouse/bela-resources/API.md

 ### Containment

-Containment relationships are created implicitly between child and parent Elements that share the same initial path segments, as seen above.
+Containment relationships are created implicitly between elements that share the same initial path segments, as seen above.

-They can also be created explicitly between elements that don't have such a strong and permanent containment relationship implied by their path.
-A microservice deployed to a AWS account is an example.
+They can also be created explicitly between elements that don't have a containment relationship implied by their path.
+A microservice inside a business domain is an example.

-An Element can NOT be contained by more than one parent.
+An element can NOT be contained by more than one container.

 ```
 {
-  container: ElementPath.  // Example: "aws-account|acme"
+  container: ElementPath.  // Example: "domain|billing"
-  contained: ElementPath.  // Example: "service|billing"
+  contained: ElementPath.  // Example: "service|payments"
 }
 ```